AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Custom UI Tests

-Custom UI testing enables you to create and automatically run UI tests for your AEM applications.
-Custom UI tests follow the same characteristics and purpose like the custom functional tests but are focused on UI interactions.
+To maximise risk control for your customer specific development, Adobe strongly encourages you to capture critical UI tests into AEMCS.
+They are intended to be kept rather limited in number, but with the highest impact on your customer experience.

-UI tests support different UI-testing frameworks (e.g. Cypress) and tests are packaged in a Docker image to allow for a wide choice of language and frameworks.
+The tests are packaged in a Docker images - designed to be as volatile as possible (with support for Cypress, Selenium, Java, Javascript, etc).
+They follow the same characteristics and purpose like the custom functional tests.

 > [!NOTE]
 >